niki4810/standup/README.md

 ## Local installation

-If you want to develop the app, pleaes follow these steps to install locally :
+If you want to add more features to the app and try it out locally, please follow these steps:

 - Clone the repo and `cd` into the directory.
 - Run `npm install` (this will install all the dependencies)